Linkurious/tech-blog/2015-10-06-JS-Object-Performance/README.md

-Benchmarking: usaging JavaScript objects as Maps
+Benchmarking: using JavaScript objects as Maps
 ================================================

 In most programming languages, maps are used to index values by keys.
 Before ES6, JavaScript lacked a dedicated object for this usage, it now has the ES6 [`Map`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Map) class.